 When you were still young, you would typically hear people saying black cats are associated with bad luck, while some people in Vietnam use black cat’s bones as conventional medicine.
 Let’s brace ourselves as we take a look at this dark feline as bad luck, as well as their aggressiveness.

-To think of it, black cats have the unreasonable reputation of being more aggressive than other colored cats.
-However, a study in the US suggests that black cats are inclined to be calmer and more approachable compared to cats of different colors.
 It’s also crucial to keep in mind that any cat can show signs of aggression, depending on their past; they might have been abused or experienced traumatic situations.
 In this illustration, the behavior is more likely associated with experience than appearance.

 More aggressive cats

 Those cats that exhibit aggressive tendencies are often reacting to the strain of the environment.
 They become affectionate or at least more relaxed versions of themselves once you make sure to see your stereotypes at the door as every cat is different.

 There is a lot of paranoia regarding black cats, which is associated with religion and evil, but this is all human-generated.
 Would it be racial if you target something just because of their color?
 But if you live in an uninformed colony of people, where a lot of cats are also present, and such beliefs regarding black cats having demonic possessions exist, it follows that in such colonies, black cats are likely to be treated poorly.
 They’re going to get less or no food, less or no love and affection.
 For them to survive, live and carry on with their genes, they’re going to need to fight, and hence the aggression.